l7mp/stunner/doc/GATEWAY.md

 ## Status

-Kubernetes has a very useful feature: most resources contains a `status` subresource that describes the current state of the object, supplied and updated by the Kubernetes system and its components.
-The Kubernetes control plane continually and actively manages every object's actual state to match the desired state you supplied.
+Kubernetes has a very useful feature: most resources contain a `status` subresource that describes the current state of the object, supplied and updated by the Kubernetes system and its components.
+The Kubernetes control plane continually and actively manages every object's actual state to match the desired state you supplied and updates the status field to indicate whether any error was encountered during the reconciliation process.

 For instance, below is the status from a successfully reconciled Gateway, with one UDPRoute successfully attached to the Gateway: